-This is an effective Jones matrix for the transmission of two consecutive thin slices.
-By repeating this process, we can always find a single Jones matrix of the form shown in Equation~\ref{eq: Jones matrix} representing the transmission of a thicker substrate.
-Therefore, the use of Equation~\ref{eq: Jones matrix} for the analysis of an inhomogeneous thick substrate is justified.
+This is an effective Jones matrix for transmitting two consecutive thin slices.
+By repeating this process, we can obtain a single Jones matrix of the form shown in Equation~(\ref{eq: Jones matrix}), which represents the transmission of a thick substrate.
+Therefore, the use of Equation~(\ref{eq: Jones matrix}) for the analysis of thick, inhomogeneous substrates is justified.